 When manufacturers first switched from carburetors to fuel injection, most of these engines contained TBI throttle body injection systems.
 The fuel injectors were located above the throttle plate and unaffected by the intake manifold vacuum.

-When the engine is under acceleration, fuel demand is high, and the intake manifold's vacuum is low.
-The fuel pressure regulator is closed under these conditions, restricting flow through the return line increasing fuel pressure at the fuel rail, providing more fuel to the injectors.
+When the engine is accelerating, fuel demand is high, and the intake manifold's vacuum is low.
+The fuel pressure regulator is closed under these conditions, restricting flow through the return line and increasing fuel pressure at the fuel rail, providing more fuel to the injectors.

-With a fuel pressure tester attached to the service port on the rail, disconnect the vacuum hose from the regulator.
+Disconnect the vacuum hose from the regulator with a fuel pressure tester attached to the service port on the rail.
 There should be an increase in fuel pressure.
 Reconnecting the hose should return fuel pressure to specifications.